uncharted/Everyday-Africa/README.md

 To build all files which had a dependency modified, run `make`.

-To build `build/ea.html` run `make build/ea.html`.

-To compile the `build/public/ea.css`, run `make build/public/ea.css`.

-To push `build/public/tumblr.css`, run `make push`.
-Note that this requires `s3cmd` to be installed and properly configured for your server.
+If you'd like to build an individual file (probably not worth it -- the build is fast), check out the `Makefile`.

 To run `make build` on changes, run `make fswatch`.
-This depends on `fswatch`, and only works on OS X.
+This depends on `fswatch`, and therefore only works on OS X.

 Dependencies